-Managers and executives must do everything possible to avoid hiring slackers.
+They tend to avoid working, goof off a lot and also encourage other employees to avoid working and goof off.
+Therefore, managers and executives must do everything possible to avoid hiring slackers with a lousy work ethic and find productive and dependable employees.
 Your company and career depend on keeping slackers off your payroll and also hiring highly productive employees.

-You can use pre-employment tests and other methods to assess job applicants so you do not hire slackers.
+You can use employment tests and other methods to assess job applicants so you do not hire slackers.

-For white-collar jobs, use two types of pre-employment tests.
-First, use a personality or behavior test to predict the applicant’s interpersonal skills, personality traits, and work motivations.
+For white-collar jobs, use two types of employment tests.
+First, use a personality or behavior test to predict the applicant’s interpersonal skills, personality traits + work motivations.

-In my research, I often find slackers get personality test scores like the following:
+In my testing research, I often find slackers get personality test scores like the following:

 1. super-high score on Friendliness

 That means they will socialize rather than work!

 2. low score on Following Rules, Policies, & Procedures